- General Rules

 For safety reasons, skateboards, rollerblades, motorized wheeled scooters and skates are prohibited both in the residence halls and the exterior areas of the buildings.
 Bikes are not allowed in the halls but may be parked in the bike racks outside of the building.

-Animals are not allowed in residence halls unless aiding a person with a disability (Seeing-impaired dog).
+Animals are not allowed in residence halls unless aiding a person with a disability and are certified service animals.

 - Common Areas